What are Compulsions in Childhood?

 Repetitive behaviors related to a special interest tend to mean that a child performs the act because they like or love it, not because it relieves anxiety.
 This kind of behavior is often related to the Autism Spectrum, while compulsions in response to unwanted obsessions are rare in young children and are symptoms of Obsessive-Compulsive Disorder (OCD).
 Obsessive-Compulsive Disorder most often begins in adulthood.
 Only 25% of cases start in childhood, with 25% of males showing signs before age 10 (DSM-5, 2013).

 As your child gets older, take note of any compulsions you notice.
-If they are significant, you should contact a mental health professional or a child psychiatrist.
+You should contact a mental health professional or a child psychiatrist if they are significant.

 Causes of Compulsive Behaviors